wso2/k8s-wso2am-operator/scenarios/scenario-3/README.md

-## Scenario-3 : Override deafult configuration values
+## Scenario-3 : Override default configuration values

 You can override the default configuration values of relavant artifacts.